InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 ## Repo structure

-The current repo is structured in the following:

-At the top level exists the project readme, and other repo level artifacts.
+At the top level of the repository exists the project README and the global .gitignore file.

-Within the "analyses" folder exists the templated file set for a new analysis (a-new-analysis-template).
+Within the "analyses" folder exists the following:

+* a_new_analysis_template: templated set of files needed for a new analysis
+* data_cleaning_scripts: includes coding from previous analyses for reference
+* projects: contains a tutorial project and is a recommended location for future projects

-### New project files (analyses/a-new-analysis-template/)
+### New project files (analyses/a_new_analysis_template/)

 The workflow is modularized according to the different phases of a segmentation analysis.
 Each module has a parent script which calls a function to generate the corresponding outputs (e.g., data.frame, PDF visualization file).